 Playtime's mission is to nurture healthy child development and reduce the effects of trauma among children living in temporary housing programs in the District of Columbia.
 The District Church volunteers with Playtime at many of their locations throughout the city, including DC General shelter (located in the SE near RFK Stadium-Armory Metro) the largest emergency family shelter in DC and New Beginning Temporary Family Shelter (NW in Columbia Heights) .
 As volunteers we assist in providing weekly activities, healthy snacks, and opportunities to play and learn for the children.
 Currently we have a group of volunteers attending Tuesday, Wednesday, and Thursday nights 6:30-8:30pm.

 Started by District Churcher Keith Blevins, DC Neighbor's mission is to bring neighbors together to improve the cleanliness of DC's streets and practice the art of neighboring.

-We also partner to provide volunteers, tutors, and supplies to certain schools, including Next Step Public Charter School and Columbia Heights Educational Campus in Columbia Heights, and Miner Elementary off H Street.
+We also partner to provide volunteers, tutors, and supplies to certain schools, including Next Step Public Charter School and Columbia Heights Educational Campus in Columbia Heights.

 We have a heart to reach students at the many colleges and universities in our nation's capital.
 One way we do this is by partnering with InterVarsity Christian Fellowship at George Washington University; through IVCF, we also work to provide students with summer and spring break experiences to encounter God's heart for the under-served communities of DC.